tunlyinaung0/kustomize-lab-test/README.md

 ```

-## What if your didn't create your sealed secret without " -- scope cluster-wide"
+## What if you didn't create your sealed secret without " -- scope cluster-wide"

 The answer is you will be  facing "no key could decrypt secret" error since your password can be decrypted only for default namespace.